leandroaquinopereira/cnn-comparison/README.md

-# Comparison of Convolutional Neural Network Models
+# Comparison of Convolutional Neural Network Models for Pest Detection in Corn Crop

 This repository contains our final work for the Computer Engineering graduation at the [National Telecommunications Institute](http://inatel.br/) located in Santa Rita do Sapucaí, Brazil, titled "Comparison of Convolutional Neural Network Models for Pest Detection in Corn Crop".